 ICE candidates

-As described above, WebRTC uses PeerConnection objects to establish connections between two users.
+As mentioned before, WebRTC uses PeerConnection objects to establish connections between two users.
 To do so, it uses the Interactive Connectivity Establishment (ICE) protocol.
 It facilitates peers to detect information about their network’s topology in order to find one or more connection paths between them, by using a variety of network protocols (cf. Loreto & Romano 2014, p.
 117).
 Dutton (2012) points out that ICE starts with the User Datagram Protocol (UDP) first, as it has the lowest network latency.
 In the case that the UDP connection attempt remains unsuccessful, the Transmission Control Protocol (TCP) is used, HTTP and lastly HTTPS.

 In the WebRTC JavaScript API, it is necessary to set a valid ICE server Uniform Resource Locator (URL), called the ICE Agent, in a configuration object whenever a new PeerConnection object is created (cf. Loreto & Romano 2014, p.
 117).
-Below is a minimal example for doing so, with the URL of the publicly available server from Google (cf. Dutton 2012).
+Below, a minimal example for doing so is presented, using the URL of the publicly available server from Google (cf. Dutton 2012).

 var config = {“iceServers“: [{“url“: “stun:stun.l.google.com:19302“}]};